Investors jolted as U.S. retailers show inflation hitting consumers

 By Sinéad Carew

-NEW YORK, May 19 (Reuters) - The evidence of red-hot inflation seeping into the economy is sending a chill through investors after major U.S. retailers showed people are cutting back on buying bigger ticket items as they just try and get by.
+NEW YORK, May 19 (Reuters) - Evidence of red-hot inflation seeping into the American economy is sending a chill through investors after major U.S. retailers reported people are cutting back on buying bigger-ticket items as they just try to get by.

-Investors wiped almost 25% off Target TGT.N shares on Wednesday after its profit halved as it had to discount bigger items, and Walmart WMT.N has dropped more than 17% since it reported weak results early on Tuesday.
+Investors wiped almost 25% off Target TGT.N shares on Wednesday after its profit halved, and it fell another 3.2% on Thursday morning.
+Walmart WMT.N was down 1.3% Thursday after already falling more than 17% in the two sessions after it reported weak results early on Tuesday.

-Target's earnings showed consumers spending more on food and household essentials instead of high-margin discretionary items while Walmart showed shoppers moved to buy lower-margin basics.
+Target's earnings showed consumers spending more on food and household essentials instead of high-margin discretionary items, while Walmart showed shoppers had moved to buy lower-margin basics.

-Investors will on Thursday be focused on earnings due from Kohl's KSS.N, which fell 11% on Wednesday and BJ's Wholesale Club BJ.N, which fell 16%.
+On Thursday, Kohl's KSS.N was up 1.1% after falling 11% on Wednesday as the department store company cut its full-year earnings forecast, warning that red-hot inflation is starting to erode profit margins and consumer spending.

+BJ's Wholesale Club BJ.N, which fell 16% on Wednesday, was up 10.7% on Thursday after it beat Q1 financial expectations, saying membership rose as customers searched for value due to soaring prices.

-The turmoil came a day after Federal Reserve Chair Jerome Powell pledged the U.S. central bank would ratchet interest rates as high as needed to kill a surge in inflation.
+On Tuesday, Federal Reserve Chair Jerome Powell pledged the U.S. central bank would raise interest rates as high as needed to kill the surge in inflation.

-"Retailers are starting to reveal the impact of eroding consumer purchasing power," said Paul Christopher, head of global market strategy at Wells Fargo Investment Institute, on the same day his firm forecast a mild recession around year-end into early 2023.
+"Retailers are starting to reveal the impact of eroding consumer purchasing power," Paul Christopher, head of global market strategy at Wells Fargo Investment Institute, said on Wednesday after his firm forecast a mild recession around year-end into early 2023.

 "The consumer's ability to spend is eroding at a faster pace than it was a month or two ago.
 We think that pace is going to accelerate further," he said.

-The benchmark index's consumer discretionary index .SPLRCD lost 6.6% for its deepest one-day sell-off since March 2020 and is off 30.8% so far for 2022, putting it on track for its weakest year since 2008.
+The S&P 500's consumer discretionary index .SPLRCD bounced back slightly, last up 0.9% after losing 6.6% on Wednesday in its deepest one-day sell-off since March 2020 and was still off more than 30% year-to-date, putting it on track for its weakest year since 2008.

 Cantor Fitzgerald said it was unwinding its expectation for a short-term bounce in equities and that if there is a lift, it would likely be shallow and "not worth playing."